akpgrnd/basketOne/README.md

 # How to run
 - Run from VisualStudio using IIS Express
 - Set Checkout.Basket.API as a startup project
-- To demo automatically set multiple startup projects.
-Add Checkout.Demo project to startup
+- To run demo automatically add Checkout.Demo project to startup (i.e. use option to set two startup projects).

 # What API is capable of
 - Show basket